statichost.eu logo

 In order to use your own domain for your site, you need to configure your site and add/change the necessary DNS records per the below instructions.
 If you follow this order for existing sites, you will have no down-time when switching to statichost.eu.

-3. Add DNS records for all of your domains to SITENAME.statichost.eu. - these should be CNAME records for all domains except root domain(s) that need to use ALIAS.
+2. Add DNS records for all of your domains to SITENAME.statichost.page. - these should be CNAME records for all domains except root domain(s) that need to use ALIAS.

 Note the dot at the end of the domains.
 The dot is technically required.
 However, some DNS providers don’t let you add a trailing dot.
 In this case, you can leave it out, and it should work correctly.